Gazapati: Reign

 Gazapati was placed on the throne by the ministers after he had successfully put down a rebellion, which his father had been unable to take on.
 However, the young king quickly proved to be a tyrant.
 He had his father killed soon after his accession, and mistreated everyone at the court.
 With his confidants running amok, the kingdom is said to have suffered a great economic crisis due to their mismanagement.

 Foreign relations

 Relations with Bengal Sultanate

 During Gazapati's reign, he received diplomats and qadis from the Bengal Sultanate, who built mosques as a gift to Gazapati in the Baungduk river port district of Mrauk U. This created discontent within the court who saw it as eroding the Buddhist state religion and allowing missionaries into the capital.

-The young king is said to be a womanizer, sleeping with wives of generals whom he had sent to the front at the Bengal border.
+The young king was said to be a womanizer, sleeping with wives of generals whom he had sent to the front at the Bengal border.